scitt-community/scitt-web/README.md

 ## SCITT Persistence

-SCITT is intended to store Transparent Statements for the life of the of the SCITT instance.
+SCITT is intended to store Signed Statements for the life of the of the SCITT instance.
 One of the many questions that surfaces is how big will the SCITT append-only log get?
 What kind of data will go on the SCITT append-only log that would cause it to grow?

 ### eNotary